AlgyJr/ios_guides/RottenTomatoes-Tutorial.md

 * There are 143 movies
 * The "movies" element is an array of objects, where each object key/value pairs of data for a movie.
 Thus an object in JSON is the same as an NSDictionary.
 * For each movie object we will be extracting the "title", "synopsis", "ratings" and "abridged_cast" information.
 Notice, that "ratings" and "abridge_cast" values are themselves objects (NSDictionaries if you will) and so will require a second level of parsing.
-*Before leaving the viewDidLoad, add the following line at the end

 ####Data Source Methods for UITableViewControllers Side Note